jngothia/esp-homekit-demo/README.md

 library](https://github.com/maximkulkin/esp-homekit) by Maxim Kulkin.

 # speaker_selector
 My first attempt at modifying Maxim's code (specifically the Sonoff S20 submodule) to use an ESP8266 NodeMCU development board as an A/B Speaker Selector.
-I added a relay, a button, and an LED for each of A Speakers and B Speakers, which is intended to be wired to an octocoupler relay board for passing audio signals when relays are engaged.
+I added a relay, a button, and an LED for each of A Speakers and B Speakers, which is intended to be wired to an optocoupler relay board for passing audio signals when relays are engaged.

 ## Usage